+At December 31, 2021, the number of shares issued was 148,758,612 corresponding to a share capital of \$1,487,586.

-At December 31, 2020, our authorised share capital was \$10,000,000 consisting of 1,000,000,000 shares each with a par value of \$0.01.
-All of our shares are of the same class.
+consisting of 1,000,000,000 shares each with a par value of \$0.01. found in the compliance section of this annual report in Appendix All of our shares are of the same class.

-corresponding to a share capital of \$1.5 million.
+At December 31, 2021, the number of shares issued was 148,758,612 noncompliance are provided. corresponding to a share capital of \$1.5 million.

-The issued shares are fully paid, and all issued shares represent noncompliance are provided. capital in the company.
+The issued shares are fully paid, and all issued shares represent capital in the company.
 The shares are equal in all respects and each share carries one vote at our General Meeting of shareholders.
 None of our shareholders have different voting rights.
 The Board is not aware of any other shareholders agreements or any take-over bids during the year.